 Watering Your Basil

 To keep your basil plants healthy, make sure they are watered regularly and fertilized with compost throughout the growing season.
-Any of the methods you use to water basil can work, but basil will let you know when it needs to be watered.
+Any of the methods you use to water basil can work, but basil will let usually you know when it needs to be watered.